 Chemotherapy with the medicine asparaginase

 Disseminated intravascular coagulation, or DIC.
 This is a blood disorder that often happens with an infection of the bloodstream (sepsis) or blood poisoning.

-If you have been taking warfarin or heparin, or taking anticoagulant drugs after a severe blood-clotting episode, your antithrombin should be tested again 2 weeks or more after you have stopped taking the drugs to get more accurate results.
+If you have been taking warfarin or heparin, or taking anticoagulant medicines after a severe blood-clotting episode, your antithrombin should be tested again 2 weeks or more after you have stopped taking the medicines to get more accurate results.

 How do I get ready for this test?

 You don't need to do anything special to prepare for this test.
 Make sure your healthcare provider knows if you are taking warfarin or heparin or getting chemotherapy with asparaginase.
 And be sure your healthcare provider also knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.